-Born bipolar and dyslexic, and raised in a dysfunctional family, I became the outsider who delighted in taking on and beating the system.
-Challenges generally considered too difficult or impossible were irresistible to me.
-Drawing on my natural bipolar mania, I constructed grandiose visions of how the impossible could be conquered, visions that, Tom Sawyer like, I used to enlist others in the cause.
-More often than not, vision met reality and the latest project succumbed to ignoble defeat and was quickly forgotten.
-However, occasionally a project worked and the improbable became reality.
-Challenge overcome, boredom set in, leading to yet another beat-the-system adventure in some new field, resulting in a (legal) “Catch Me if You Can” life.
-The successes became my polished adventure stories.
+Born bipolar and dyslexic, and raised in a dysfunctional family, I became the outsider who delighted in taking on projects that conservatives generally considered beyond the pale of reasonableness.
+Drawing on my natural bipolar mania and dyslexic out-of-the-box thinking, I constructed grandiose visions of how the impossible could be conquered, visions that, Tom Sawyer like, I used to convince others to join the cause.
+More often than not, vision met reality and my latest project quickly succumbed to ignoble defeat and was soon forgotten.
+Occasionally, however, a project worked and the improbable became reality.
+Challenge overcome, boredom soon set in, leading to yet another beat-the-system adventure in some new field, resulting in a (legal) “Catch Me if You Can” life.
+These occasional successes became my polished adventure stories.

 On long plane flights, if someone kept buying me drinks, I entertained them with my life stories in chronological order.
-The glue that bound my adventure stories together was the classic lost and found first love story, but with a twist.
-My first love was, of necessity, a secret one-way love; Cheryl was only twelve years old when, at seventeen, I joined the Air Force.
+The glue that bound my adventure stories together was my classic lost and found first love story, but with a twist.
+My first love was, of necessity, a secret one-way love; Cheryl was only twelve years old and I was seventeen when I joined the Air Force.
 Would I come back and marry her as her mother commanded?
-First love lost for three decades but found again.
-Rediscovery led, at first, to tragedy but, eventually, triumph.
-The uniform reaction by the end of the flight: you should write a book.
+First love lost but, over three decades later, found again.
+Rediscovery led to tragedy but, eventually, triumph.
+The uniform reaction by the end of the flight: you should write your memoir.
 As an octogenarian, I finally took their advice to heart.

 I began by researching the science behind life stories.
 You name it, there is some scientist studying every topic, no matter how esoteric.
 Dan McAdams, Professor of Psychology at Northwestern University, is Dr. Life Stories.
 He and his academic offspring have collected and analyzed the life stories of thousands of people from all walks of life.
 How, given their genetic heritage, personality traits, and childhood environment, did their lives unfold as adults?
 Dan’s book, Stories We Live By: Personal Myths and the Making of the Self, is a classic and has been my guide.

 Nancy Kalish, Professor of Psychology at California State University, Sacramento is the scientific expert on lost and found love.
-She found that first loves, even if secret and one-sided like mine, often lasts a lifetime, and that reunion, after decades apart, often brought great joy, disaster, or both.
+She found that first loves, even if secret and one-sided like mine, often last a lifetime and that reunion, after decades apart, often brought great joy, disaster, or both.
 Nancy summarized her decades of research in Lost and Found Lovers: Facts and Fantasies of Rekindled Romances.

 Table of Contents: